jsutixvdatascyj5/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
 Remember that simplicity, readability, and robustness are often key to efficient software in the long run."

 This quote from computer scientist Donald Knuth emphasizes that striving to make a program overly efficient too early in its development can lead to complex, hard-to-maintain code.
 It's more important to ensure your code is correct, understandable, and adaptable before concentrating on optimizations that might not even have a significant impact on performance.

+# 2024-03-10
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." - Steve Jobs.

+In programming, this translates to the importance of writing clean, readable, and maintainable code.
+It means that a solution should be as simple as possible but no simpler.
+Strive for minimalism in your design choices and avoid over-engineering.
+Optimize for clarity and understandability because complex code may work now, but it can lead to bugs, difficulty in debugging, and hinder future development.
+Remember, you write code not only for computers to execute but also for humans to read, review, and build upon.